-SAP appeals will not be available, for fall, after summer coursed are completed.
-If after SAP has been processed, and you are placed on Financial Aid suspension, you will not have the opportunity to appeal until the Spring semester.
-If you are pre-registered for Fall classes, please enroll in an installment plan, pay your balance in full or drop your classes prior to the first day of class so that you are not charged for them.
+SAP appeals will not be reviewed to determine fall eligibility (after summer courses are completed) until the fall census date.
+If you are placed on financial aid suspension, please enroll in an installment plan, pay your balance in full or drop your classes prior to the first day of class so that you are not charged for them.
 Please make sure you have access to your MyCardinalConnect to receive all updates and important messages.
 No exceptions will be made.

-PELL, TPEG, SEOG, DIRECT STUDENT LOANS, WORK STUDY, STATE OF TEXAS EDUCATIONAL AIDE EXEMPTIONS
+PELL, SEOG, DIRECT STUDENT LOANS, Direct PARENT LOANS, WORK STUDY, TPEG, Institutional Scholarships, STATE OF TEXAS EXEMPTIONS

-Exception: Hazelwood Act waiver for Spouses and children of service members killed in action, missing in action, or deceased from a service related injury or illness, Foster Care and Adoption Exemptions .
-Persons receiving these waivers may be exempt from SAP requirements.
-Please contact the Veterans office for assistance or send an email to veterans@tvcc.edu (https://coursecatalog.tvcc.edu/financial-aid-scholarships/satisfactory-academic-progress/veterans@tvcc.edu).
+Students must meet SAP standards in order to receive financial aid listed above.
+Exception: Hazelwood Act Waiver for spouses and children of service members killed in action, missing in action, or deceased from a service related injury or illness.
+Please contact The TVCC Veterans Office for assistance or send an email to veterans@tvcc.edu (https://coursecatalog.tvcc.edu/financial-aid-scholarships/satisfactory-academic-progress/veterans@tvcc.edu).
+Foster Care and Adoption Exemptions may also be exempt from SAP requirements.